AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 5.5.
 Notice of Special Meetings.
 The Secretary will give notice to all Directors of each special meeting by phone and email no less than forty-eight (48) hours prior to the meeting, except the notices of meetings at which the Board is to vote on the removal of a Director will not be valid unless each Director is given notice of the meeting at least seven (7) days prior to the meeting.

 5.6.
 Content of Notice.
-Every notice of a meeting of the Board, including following adjournment of a meeting, will include the date, time and location of the meeting, the dial-in and any other applicable remote participation information, an agenda for the meeting, copies of all contracts and other documents that the Secretary expects to be considered at the meeting and any other information reasonably required for the Director’s active participation in the meeting.
+Every notice of a meeting of the Board, including following adjournment of a meeting, will include the date, time and location of the meeting, the dial-in and any other applicable remote participation information, and any other information reasonably required for the Director’s active participation in the meeting.
 The Secretary will use each Director’s contact information on file with WISPA for all meeting notices.

 5.8.
 Waiver of Notice.
 A Director may waive any notice required by law or these Amended Bylaws before or after the notice is given or was to have been given.
 Except as provided in this section (§5), the waiver must be in writing, signed by the Director entitled to notice or sent from the waiving Director’s email account and filed with the minutes of the meeting for which the Director waived notice.
 A Director’s attendance at a meeting of Directors in-person or remotely waives any defect in notice of the meeting, unless the Director, at the start of the meeting or the Director’s arrival at the meeting, whichever is latest, objects to the meeting based on inadequate notice, and the Director does not thereafter vote in person or by proxy on matters before the Board at the meeting.